bitstadium/BakeBread/README.md

  java -jar bakebread.jar -Dc -CS ./out -CC core.dump -P app/lib/unstripped:device/sysroot -Vdh -Mea -Or mini.dmp

 displays crash information (-Dc), splits the dump into individual streams and sections into `out` (-CS) and converts the minidump into `core.dump` (-CC).
-A "courtesy" GDB session loading script will be written to `core.dmp.dbg`.
-Differences between host and target binaries, if encountered, would be summarized in `core.dmp.diff`.
+A "courtesy" GDB session loading script will be written to `core.dump.gdb`.
+Differences between host and target binaries, if encountered, would be summarized in `core.dump.diff`.

 ## Caveats